XOR97/azhar/content/page/things.md

 url = "/things/"
 +++

-A curated list of projects that I have contributed to or have made during my university days.
-More of my work can be found out over at my [Github](https://github.com/XOR97) profile.
+A curated list of projects that I have contributed to or made during my university days.
+More of my work can be found over at my [Github](https://github.com/XOR97) or [Tableau](https://public.tableau.com/profile/azhar93) profiles.

 [Movie Recommender System](https://github.com/azkh93/Movie-Recommender-System).
 A recommender system implemented through collaborative filtering using PySpark.